PgBiel/typst-tablex/src/tablex.typ

 // 'none' if they're a position taken by a cell in a
 // colspan/rowspan.
 //
+// map-order: The order in which the map-rows and map-cols
+// functions are called.
+Must be either "rows-first" or
+// "cols-first".
+Defaults to "rows-first".
+//
 // fit-spans: Determine if rowspans and colspans should fit within their
 // spanned 'auto'-sized tracks (columns and rows) instead of causing them to
 // expand based on the rowspan/colspan cell's size.
 (Most users of tablex